moechofe/lowresrmx/asset.dev/manual.md

     This will not work as intended:

-        do
+        DO
             x=0 : y=0
-            if tap then x=touch.x : y=touch.y
+            IF TAP THEN x=TOUCH.X : y=TOUCH.Y
-            print x,y
+            PRINT x,y
-            wait tap
+            WAIT TAP
-        loop
+        LOOP

-    `y=touch.y` will always be executed.
+    `y=TOUCH.Y` will always be executed.

 - Comments can be placed after the : colon instruction separator.